fstarred/amiga-playground/trainers/ipf/speedball/README.md

 # Speedball trainer
 ## INFO
 Format: **NDOS**

 Trainer menu is written on sector 4, size 3 (max 1536 KB)

-Had some difficult on searching for the right place because I was not able to write on further sectors (maybe due to disk format used?)
+I have faced some difficulties while trying to write the trainer on further sectors (maybe due to disk format used?)

 The _JMP DoIo_ instruction was replaced with _JSR DoIo_ in order to load game code to a specific address and modify easily.
 ```